plasticuproject/gitrob/README.md

 Added `-include-branches` switch to scan all repository branches <br />
 Added `codeship.aes` signature to signatures.go:  Credit @dcepler <br />
 Added bug fix where Gitrob was not logging files from initial commits:  Credit @micksmix <br />
+Added `include-forks` switchs to include repositories that orignate as forks:  Credit @dcepler <br />
 <br />
 <br />